electracoin-ECA/electra-open-paper/ElectraWhitePaper-TheOpenPaper.md

 The Electra Project’s primary points of focus are the following:

-* Design and build the most cutting edge cryptocurrency
+* Design and build the most cutting-edge cryptocurrency

 * Create a financial ecosystem for the community